almc-c/Salesforce-Python-Scripts/README.md

 # Salesforce-Python-Scripts
-various scripts for interacting with salesforce from python
+various scripts for interacting with salesforce from Python

 # filesExtractRunner.py

-This python script is designed to export in bulk the "files" saved against records, file libraries or your personal files.
+This Python script is designed to export in bulk the "files" saved against records, file libraries or your personal files.
 In Salesforce, these are stored in the ContentVersion object from the Salesforce org.  https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_contentversion.htm
 The provided script is designed to fetch files by Title only.
 The running user should have the Query All Files permission assigned https://help.salesforce.com/s/articleView?id=000381258&type=1